LorenzoBinosi/CTF/2019/FacebookCTF/pwn/asciishop/README.md

 is always true.

-Moreover, the coordinate is casted to an unsigned it, so we can change any value starting from the ascii image up to the 0xFFFF-th byte.
+Moreover, the coordinate is casted to an unsigned int, so we can change any value starting from the ascii image up to the 0xFFFF-th byte of itself.

 ## The exploit